Top 5 Rarest Fish Ever Caught

 4. Large Chinese Sturgeon

-Considered a living fossil, a Chinese sturgeon was caught accidentally by a local in the province of Jiangxi.
+Considered a living fossil (and therefore one of the rarest fish to catch), a Chinese sturgeon was caught accidentally by a local in the province of Jiangxi.
 The sturgeon measured nearly five feet and weighed 45 pounds.
 These critically endangered species are thought to have lived 140 million years ago with the dinosaurs.

 Chinese Sturgeon Characteristics